-Over the remaining lifetime of the 19 affected engines, these upgrades are estimated to reduce emissions of fine particulate matter (PM2.5) by 1.4 tons, hydrocarbons (HC) by 2.8 tons, and carbon monoxide (CO) by 20.2 tons.
-On an annual basis, the associated PM2.5 emissions reductions will generate over \$2 in monetary health benefits in the affected counties for every \$1 spent on the projects.
+Over the remaining lifetime of the 9 affected engines, these upgrades are estimated to reduce emissions of oxides of nitrogen (NOx) by 3.39 tons, fine particulate matter (PM2.5) by 0.24 tons, hydrocarbons (HC) by 0.67 tons, and carbon monoxide (CO) by 1.60 tons.
 Additionally, the reduction of PM2.5 emissions will also reduce black carbon (BC), which influences climate by directly absorbing light, reducing the reflectivity ("albedo") of snow and ice through deposition, and interacting with clouds.